Nandaka/PixivUtil2/readme.txt

       7. Copy the content value.
       8. Open config.ini, go to [Authentication] section, paste the value to cookie.
-    - Or because pixiv have changed the layout code, so the pixiv downloader cannot parse the page correctly.
-Please tell me by put a comment if this happen and include the details, such as the member/image id, dump html, and log file (check on the application folder).
+    - Or because Pixiv has changed the layout code, so the Pixiv downloader cannot parse the page correctly.
+Please tell me by posting a comment if this happens and include the details, such as the member/image id, dump html, and log file (check on the application folder).

 Q4: URLError: <urlopen error [Errno 11004] getaddrinfo failed>
-    - This is because the pixiv downloader cannot resolve the address to download the images, please try to restart the network connection or do ipconfig /flushdns to refresh the dns cache (windows).
+    - This is because the Pixiv downloader cannot resolve the address to download the images, please try to restart the network connection or do ipconfig /flushdns to refresh the dns cache (windows).

 Q5: Error at download_image(): (<class 'socket.timeout'>, timeout('timed out',)
-    - This is because the pixiv downloaded didn't receive any reply for specified time in config.ini from pixiv.
+    - This is because the Pixiv downloader didn't receive any reply for specified time in config.ini from Pixiv.
 Please retry the download again later.

 Q6: httperror_seek_wrapper: HTTP Error 403: request disallowed by robots.txt